Snickerdoodles are one of the most delicious cookies out there.

 To eliminate that issue, we need to press down the center of each cookie before baking.
 By doing this, it keeps the “puff” under control to become the true cookie shape we are after.

-Allow the Snickerdoodle cookies to cool for 10-15 minutes, which gives the interior an opportunity to set up, and the cookies will take shape.
+Allow the Snickerdoodle cookies to cool for 15-20 minutes, which allows the interior to set, and the cookies will take shape.

 These Snickerdoodle cookies end up slightly crunchy, but the interior remains airy and dissolves in your mouth when you take a bite.